Scott Herbst, President

 Jana Sarno, Outgoing Operations Coordinator

 Jana is a Board Certified Behavior Analyst (BCBA) with extensive educational and clinical experience in the field of Applied Behavior Analysis.
 She earned her Bachelor of Science from Western Michigan University.
 Jana attended The University of Southern Mississippi and earned her Master of Arts degree in Psychology.
 During her time at USM, she worked with children enrolled in Head Start, provided consultation services to local school districts, and worked at a multi-disciplinary setting focusing on pediatric feeding disorders.
 After her time at USM, Jana completed a year-long internship at the Marcus Autism Center, a NIH Autism Center of Excellence in Atlanta, GA.
 While at Marcus, Jana received intensive clinical experience in the assessment and treatment of severe problem behavior, verbal behavior, and pediatric feeding disorders.
-Most recently Jana has held clinical leadership positions in a number of organizations and continues to serve in this capacity with North Shore Pediatric Therapy.
-Finally, Jana has participated in grant-funded research and regularly presents at behavior analysis conferences.
+Most recently Jana has held clinical leadership positions in a number of organizations and continues to serve in this capacity with Autism in Motion (AIM) Clinics.

 Candice Gizewski, Operations Coordinator